danoh07/CS411-Spring-2023/README.md

 # CS411-Spring-2023
+## In this web application:
+* The users are able to loggin in by Google OAuth or by signing up with their own email and password, which are then stored in a MongoDB database.
+* Then the user is able to fetch their Youtube playlist and Spotify playlist after logging in to the respective platforms using OAuth2.0.
+* The playlist content can be viewed and converted into the other platform's playlist.

+## Note:
+* All the api calls to the other platforms are handled in the backend
+* The front end only call on the backend

+## Instructions:
+* Simply clone the repo and npm install packages
+* Set the .env file

-## .env file in the server directory should have the following
+### .env file in the server directory should have the following
 ```
 PORT= <Port Number>
 MONGO_URI= <For Mongo DB>